patckennedy/learning-log/README.md

 Welcome to my **Learning Log**!

-This is a public record of my **journey into AI Engineering**, where I document what I’m learning, practicing, and building along the way.
+This is a public record of my **career enhancement journey learning Python & AI**, where I document what I’m learning, practicing, and building along the way.
-The goal is to show **consistent progress**, track skills, and create a portfolio of projects and reflections.
+The goal is to show **consistent progress**, strengthen both my **software engineering** and **AI engineering** skills, and create a portfolio of projects and reflections.

 ⚡ **Career Note**: While I’m on this AI roadmap, I’m **still actively pursuing Full-Stack / Web Developer roles** (PERN stack).
 My software engineering career continues — this roadmap expands my skills into AI to position me for hybrid **AI + Web Dev** opportunities.